surajkr4852/devTinder/homework.md

 - Create a password Hash using bcrypt.hash() and save the user with encrypted password.
 - Create login API.
 - Compare password and throw error if email or password is incorrect

+- ep 10
+- install cookie parser
+- just send a dummy cookie to user
+- create GET/profile API and check if you get the cookie back
+- install jsonwebtoken
+- in login API,after email and password validation create a JWT token and send it to user in cookie
+- read the cookies inside your profile API and find the logged in user.